Static Application Security Testing (SAST)

 • you use language versions that aren’t built into the analyzer.

-To resolve these issues, you can skip the analyzer’s compilation step and directly provide artifacts from an earlier stage in your pipeline instead.
+To resolve these issues, you should skip the analyzer’s compilation step and directly provide artifacts from an earlier stage in your pipeline instead.
 This strategy is called pre-compilation.

 To use pre-compilation: